SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 >
 > ### 4.
 Font (font.cs)
 >
-> The font class has been replaced by the spritefont class in XNA.&nbsp; It provides a mechanism on how to describe a font in game engine terms for writing text to the screen.
+> The font class has been replaced by the spritefont class in XNA.
+It provides a mechanism on how to describe a font in game engine terms for writing text to the screen.
 >
 > ### 5.
 Text (text.cs)
 >